Avaiga/taipy-doc/README.md

 ## Directory Structure

-- `docs`: Documentation content (mainly as markdown files) used by mkdocs to generate the Taipy documentation set.
+- `docs`: Documentation content (mainly as Markdown files) used by mkdocs to generate the Taipy documentation set.
 - `tools`: Mkdocs and other tools used to build the Taipy documentation set.
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy-doc_.
 - `CONTRIBUTING.md`: Instructions to contribute to _taipy-doc_.